Brands Available - Starkey, Danavox, Phonak, Signia, Bernafon, Resound, Oticon & Widex. Suitable for Mild to Modereately Severe hearing loss.

 - Do you listen TV at a loud volume, or have trouble understanding conversations on TV?

-In general Hearing loss in general can be categorized by
+In general Hearing loss can be categorized by:-

 - Permanent hearing loss - can't be cured.

 - Temporary hearing loss - can be cured through proper medical treatment.

 Medical diagnosis Hearing Loss can be categorized -